gerirgaudi/naplug/README.md

 # naplug

 *Naplug* is a Nagios plugin library for Ruby.
-In its current incantation it really concerns itself only with internal aspects of a plugin (i.e., handling status, output and exit codes) vs external aspects (such as option parsers), which will likely be a future feature.
+In its current incantation it only concerns itself with internal aspects of a plugin (i.e., handling status, output and exit codes) vs external aspects (such as option parsers), which will likely be a future feature.

 ## Anatomy of a Nagios Plugin